avison9/fraud_detection_system/README.md

 ![WebSocket Viewer](images/websocket.png)

 #### PostgreSQL Access
-- The postgres database can be access by running '''bash docker exec -it postgres psql -U root -d dev
+- The postgres database can be access by running  docker exec -it postgres psql -U root -d dev
 - SQL queries can be run from the following prompt
 ![PostgreSQL Prompt](images/postgres.png)

 #### MongoDB Access
-- The MongoDB database can be access by running '''bash docker exec -it mongodb mongosh -u root -p password
+- The MongoDB database can be access by running  docker exec -it mongodb mongosh -u root -p password
 - Mongo commands can be run from the following prompt
 ![MongoDB Prompt](images/mongodb.png)